San Juan Islands 4-Day sea kayaking tour. Truly a trip of a lifetime!

 So please contact us during business hours at 541.317.9407

 - 4 Day Sample Itinerary.
-Please note that this is only a tentative schedule and may change due to varying conditions, ferry times, or other circumstances.
+Please note that this is only a sample itinerary and may not reflect your specific trip.
+We select our itineraries based on currents, tides, ferry schedules, and other circumstances.

-• Camping - You may choose to camp with us in Washington Park or stay in several local hotels.
-Tumalo Creek will be camped at sites B12 and B15*.
+Camping - You may choose to camp with us in Washington Park or stay in several local hotels.
+Tumalo Creek will announce.

 • PFD; Whistle